overandoutnerd/albus-dunbledore/README.md

 Bring a little Hogwarts chaos to Reddit.

 Albus Dumbledore Bot is a fun community bot that replies with magical quotes, chaotic wizard wisdom, and legendary Dumbledore energy across Reddit conversations.
-Whether someone summons wisdom, posts nonsense, or simply exists near enough wizard energy, the bot might appear.
+Whenever someone mentions “Albus” or “Dumbledore” in the comments, the bot may appear with a random quote.

 Built for entertainment, community interaction, and pure magical vibes.